Abercorn, Queensland: Education

 Abercorn State School is a government primary (Prep-6) school for boys and girls at 957 Wuruma Dam Road.
 In 2012, the school had an enrolment of 21 students in a single classroom with 3 teachers (1.5 full-time equivalent).
 In 2018, the school had an enrolment of 18 students with 3 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Abercorn; the nearest government secondary schools are Eidsvold State School in Eidsvold to the south and Monto State High School in Monto to the north.

-Attractions
+Attraction

 Abercorn is the gateway to Wuruma Dam used for water sports and fishing.